Alec-Shay/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 ### Adding a Custom Domain via LCP.json

-Alternatively, you can add custom domains to an environment service by adding the `customDomains` property to its `LCP.json` file:
+Alternatively, you can replace the domains that an environment's service uses by adding the `customDomains` property to its `LCP.json` file.
+Add the property within an `environments` attribute for the specific environment:

 ```json
 {